Vice Chair, At Large, Democrat

 At the time of her April 2018 retirement, Smith was associate director of education and outreach for CIRES, the largest research institution at CU.
 She raised more than $7 million in grant money from the National Science Foundation to bring science alive in classrooms with professional development support for rural and Front Range teachers, and fellowship support for science graduate students to partner with teachers in the Boulder Valley School District.
 She also directed the Research Experience for Community College Students program, which prepares students from across Colorado to be successful in four-year STEM degree programs.

 As a community leader, Smith in 2005 won election to the Boulder Valley School Board, on which she served for eight years.
+Smith was elected to serve as vice chair of the Board of Regents in 2020.

 Smith and her husband, Michael, live in Boulder, where they raised two now-grown children.